barseghyanartur/valuta/docs/index.rst

 List all available currencies
 =============================
-List of currencies"

-If that list is ever updated, run the following command:
+Run the following command to list the currencies:

 .. code-block:: shell-script